hakikz/mini-folder-create-app-using-php-oop/README.md

-# Mini folder create app using PHP OOP
+# Mini- folder create app using PHP OOP
 A small app based on PHP OOP, to make folders by typing name of folder.
 Get the list of folder and can be deleted.

 ## Demo